brunocodutra/metal/doc/manual.md

 Be sure to check current compilation [status](#status) prior to cloning.
 }

-Metal may be used as is immediately after downloading, simply add its `include/` sub-directory to the include search paths of your compiler/project and you're all set.
-To ease integration, however, specially if your project uses [CMake], you might consider [installing](#installing) Metal system-wide.

 Installing {#installing}
 --------------------------------------------------------------------------------

 Metal may optionally be installed system-wide to ease integration with external projects.
-It relies on [CMake] to automate the installation process, so you need to have it installed on your system before proceeding.
+It relies on [CMake] v2.8 or newer to automate the installation process, so you need to have it installed on your system before proceeding.

 From within an empty directory issue the following commands.